MicrosoftDocs/visualstudio-docs/docs/ide/quickstart-nodejs.md

 1. Close the web browser.

-Congratulations on completing this Quickstart!
-We hope you learned a little bit about the Visual Studio IDE.
-If you'd like to delve deeper into its capabilities, please continue with a tutorial in the **Tutorials** section of the table of contents.
+Congratulations on completing this Quickstart in which you got started with the Visual Studio IDE and Node.js.
+If you'd like to delve deeper into its capabilities, continue with a tutorial in the **Tutorials** section of the table of contents.

 ## Next steps